-Joliet Generating Station No. 29 has 11 groundwater monitoring wells, 7 of which have been polluted above federal advisory levels based on samples collected between December 06, 2010 and April 27, 2017.
-Groundwater at this site contains unsafe levels of manganese, cobalt, sulfate, antimony, nickel, cadmium and lead.Site description
+Joliet Generating Station No. 29 has 11 groundwater monitoring wells, 7 of which have been polluted above federal advisory levels based on samples collected between December 06, 2010 and November 07, 2019.
+Groundwater at this site contains unsafe levels of cobalt, manganese, sulfate, antimony, nickel, cadmium and lead.Site description